StuartGoggin/MyPonyClubApp-Event-Manager/docs/TESTING_INFRASTRUCTURE.md

 # Testing Infrastructure Documentation

 ## Overview
 The Testing section in the Admin Dashboard provides comprehensive tools for data backup, migration, and system testing.
-This documentation covers the Event Export Tool and related testing infrastructure.
+This documentation covers the Event Export Tool, Event Import Tool, and related testing infrastructure.

 ## Event Export Tool